How to access our service & What we offer

 Here is what a typical day is like:

-• Lunch: When it opens in the Spring, the Heather Close Community Mental Health Centre will offer food and refreshments in our café with opportunities to learn cooking or help prepare meals.
+• Lunch: Heather Close Centre offers food and refreshments in the café with opportunities to learn cooking or to help prepare meals.

-• Afternoon: Each day will have a simple plan with different themed activities each day, such as:
+• Afternoon: Each day has a simple plan with different themed activities each day, such as:

 • Creative projects